-With news of the $10 per day child care agreement many unlicensed dayhome providers have had questions and concerns about potentially joining an agency.
-Embolden reached out to the Alberta Family Child Care Association to facilitate an evening of information sharing so that your questions and concerns could be addressed direct from some of the agencies in Alberta themselves.
+With news of the $10 per day child care agreement, many unlicensed dayhome providers have had questions and concerns about potentially joining an agency.
+Embolden reached out to the Alberta Family Child Care Association to facilitate an evening of information sharing so that your questions and concerns could be addressed directly by some of the agencies in Alberta themselves.

 Learn more about them here.

 What is the process for joining an agency?

 This is a general outline of joining an agency and what can be expected.
 The length of the process varies anywhere from a couple of weeks to a few months from start to finish.